Overview

 mode,

-- facility to store any Agena data to a file and read it back later
+- the save and read functions to store any Agena data to a file and read it into a new session,

 - stack programming,